rapid7/insightconnect-plugins/cisco_asa/help.md

 # Version History

+* 1.3.0 - Add new action Add Address to Group
 * 1.2.0 - Add new action Delete Address Object
 * 1.1.0 - Add new action Remove Address from Group
 * 1.0.0 - Initial plugin